Will1229/LearnSpring/springframework-0.9.1/startup.md

 After this the AbstractApplicationContext will loal a couple of special purpose beans: options bean, messageSource bean, context specific bean and listener beans.
 The beans which implement interface ApplicationListener are considerred as listener beans.

+Singleton beans will be instantiated lazily afterwards.
+This is done by calling the getBeanInternal method in AbstractBeanFactory.

+A ContextRefreshedEvent event will be published to all listener beans as the last step. refresh() is done.

+#### XmlWebApplicationContext.setServletContext(ServletContext servletContext)
+Back to XmlWebApplicationContext.
+After finishing refresh(), it will initialize all needed config beans and pulish them as ServletContext attributes.

+The ApplicationContext now is initialized.